BiiHug/STAT628/README.md

 ## image

 The image folder contains all the plots in our **final_code**, **slides**, and **notebook**.
 The name of each img shows its source.

-## equations

-The equations folder contains all the equations we used in our analysis, in the form of images.